wasm-signatures/design/README.md

 | `pn` = input part `n` _(one or more sections)_ |
 | `dn` = delimiter `n`                           |

+If a signature covers the entire module (i.e. there is only one part), the delimiter is optional.

 **Signature section:**

+A signed module starts with a custom section containing:

+- An identifier representing the version of the specification the module was signed with.
+- An identifier representing the hash function whose output will be signed.
+- Hashes of parts being signed, and their signatures.

+That custom section must be the first section of a signed module.

 A hash is computed for all the parts to be signed: